 Transferring a House Out of a Trust

 Some trustees will transfer a house out of a trust.
 For example, they may decide to give it as a lifetime gift to a family member.
 In these cases, they should be mindful of high capital gains taxes.

 Property in Trusts and Medicaid Eligibility

 A primary residence in a trust can actually disqualify you from receiving Medicaid.
-If you unexpectedly need to qualify for Medicaid, your primary residence should be transferred back into your name.
+In order to qualify for Medicaid, your primary residence needs to be transferred back into your name.